mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Calibration.md

 :class: no-scaled-link
 ```

 To run the routine, use the [`mdtool setup calibration_out`](mdtool_setup_calibration_out) command.
-After completing the routine the MD80 will reboot and after that it is recommended to run the mdtool setup info command in order to make sure the setup reports no errors:
+After completing the routine the MDxx will reboot and after that it is recommended to run the mdtool setup info command in order to make sure the setup reports no errors:

 ```{figure} images/Calibration/mdtool_setup_info_allok.png
 :alt: candle